 - Common milkweed pods look similar to pods from other milkweed species, so pods are not a good method of identification.

 Common milkweed lookalikes:

-- Showy milkweed is usually a bit shorter than Common milkweed, maxing out at around 3′ tall.
-Showy doesn’t produce giant flower clusters like Common, and each individual flower is larger and more crown-shaped than Common milkweed flowers.
-Showy also doesn’t seem to spread nearly as aggressively as Common.
+Showy milkweed is usually a bit shorter than common milkweed, maxing out at around 3′ tall.
+Showy milkweed doesn’t produce giant flower clusters like common milkweed, but each individual flower is larger and more crown-shaped than common milkweed flowers.
+Showy milkweed also doesn’t seem to spread nearly as aggressively as common milkweed.

-- Spider milkweed maxes out at about 3′, so it’s usually a bit shorter than Common milkweed.
-The leaves are smaller with wavier margins, relative to Common.
-Spider also bears large round flower clusters but the flowers are much more uniformly white with green accents, relative to Common flowers which are pink with white accents.
+Spider milkweed maxes out at about 3′, so it’s usually a bit shorter than common milkweed.
+The leaves are smaller with wavier margins, relative to common milkweed.
+Spider milkweed also bears large round flower clusters but the flowers are much more uniformly white with green accents, relative to common milkweed flowers which are pink with white accents.

-Again, not all milkweed species that look like Common milkweed are edible and/or taste good.
+Not all milkweed species that look similar to common milkweed are edible and/or taste good.
 At different stages in their life cycle, it can be very difficult to tell different milkweed species apart.
-Eating a poisonous milkweed is not advised, so — once again — make absolutely certain you’ve positively identified your milkweed species prior to eating it, whether it’s growing in the wild or growing in your garden.
+Eating a poisonous milkweed is not advised, so make absolutely certain you’ve positively identified your milkweed species prior to eating it, whether it’s growing in the wild or growing in your garden.

 You should also only harvest edible milkweed from spots that haven’t been sprayed with pesticides.
 Given the common practice of municipalities and power companies spraying herbicides along roadsides and under power lines coupled with landowners and farmers spraying herbicides to maintain monocultures or manicured landscapes, this may be difficult to accomplish.